 Did you know that on average only 10-15% of all dentists offer dental implants?

 That’s right!
-Most general dentists just don’t possess the expertise or knowledge to perform successful implant procedures because they take years of training, knowledge, and expertise to know exactly where to place the dental implant.
+Most general dentists just don’t possess the expertise or knowledge to perform successful implant procedures because they take years of training, knowledge, and expertise to know exactly where to place the dental implant during the procedure.

 One thing patients often overlook is that placing implants is a precise surgical procedure where the dentist needs to drill into your jaw without hitting any of the major nerves and to ensure that the implant integrates correctly with the jaw bone.
 The cost of dental implants includes the time commitment of the dentist and the dental staff required to perform the surgery.